 About RSV

 Respiratory syncytial virus (RSV) is a common virus that infects the airways and lungs.
 It is highly contagious and spreads easily.
 The main treatment for RSV infection is rest and plenty of fluids.
-Regular hand washing and good personal hygiene can stop RSV from spreading[1]
+Regular hand washing and good personal hygiene can stop RSV from spreading.[1]

-Cause & Transmission
+Cause And Transmission

 RSV generally causes a mild, cold-like illness but it can cause breathing problems and lung problems like bronchiolitis and pneumonia.